BoJack Horseman season 5: Critical response

 On the review aggregator Rotten Tomatoes, the season has an approval rating of 98% based on 48 reviews, with an average score of 9.3.
 The site's consensus reads "BoJack Horseman continues confidently down the thematic rabbit hole with a fresh and poignant season that's as devastating as it is hilarious."
 On Metacritic, which uses a weighted average, the season holds a score of 92 out of 100 based on 6 reviews, indicating "universal acclaim".

 Ben Travers of IndieWire, who writes that the series seemed incapable of stopping its growth in quality, notes the season's effort to look inward and address controversy, even its own.
 Entertainment Weeklys Darren Franich gave the season a positive review, praising Rami Malek's addition to the cast and the season's commentary on Hollywood.
 Franich also called the season "a precision-missile focus on contemporary TV", giving it an A−.
 Les Chappell, writing for The A.V.
 Club, viewed the season as "painfully funny and also one of the most incisive looks at the [human condition] there is".
 The review notes "The Light Bulb Scene" as a highlight of the season.
 In a review from IGN, Alicia Lutes praised the season, saying that it continues the streak of storytelling and emotional risks the series often takes.

+The experimentation and building of its characters earned the season a highly positive review from Liz Shannon Miller, another IndieWire writer.
+Miller also commended the season for bringing a focus back onto the humor, even if she felt that certain jokes could be "overplayed" at times.
+It received praise from Samantha Nelson of The Verge, noting its ability to have a surplus of ideas in each episode, as well as its witty dialogue, as highlights.
+However, he found Todd's sub-plots to be noticeably lower quality than others; despite finding his plot in episode 3 to be both humorous and sentimental, Nelson describes Todd as being a "relic" of the season's early seasons.
 For Vox, Emily VanDerWerff commended the show's response to the #MeToo movement, suggesting that the series uses BoJack as a stand-in character to comment on it and other relevant issues.

 Caroline Framke of Variety branded "Free Churro" as one of her favorite television episodes of 2018, praising Will Arnett's performance as BoJack and ultimately noting the episode as a triumph of the season.
 Moreover, Lester Fabian Brathwaite, writing for Observer, called "Free Churro" a "tour-de-force performance", saying the episode is evidence that the series is one of Netflix's best, adding that it "soars because of its eloquence".
 Alan Sepinwall of Rolling Stone praised the episode for its theatrical structure, drawing comparisons between its final gag and the ending of "Fish Out of Water".